Croatia national cricket team

 The Croatia national cricket team is the team that represents Croatia in international cricket.
 The team is organised by the Croatian Cricket Federation, which became an affiliate member of the International Cricket Council (ICC) in 2001 and an associate member in 2017.
 Croatia made its international debut at the 2000 ECC Representative Festival in Austria.
 It has since regularly played in the lower levels of European Cricket Council tournaments, as well as in various other series against European sides.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Croatia and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between Croatia and other ICC members after 1 January 2019 have the T20I status.

 International competition

 Croatia have been a regular participant in the European Cricket Council's various tournaments, starting in 2000 with the ECC Representative Championships, the fourth tier of European competition.
 They finished as runners up to Norway in that tournament.
 They hosted the same tournament two years later, where they finished third behind Finland and Slovenia, but then won the 2004 tournament.